Interaction between azithromycin and omeprazole

 However, it is important to note that individual variations in drug metabolism may exist, and certain patients may experience interactions between azithromycin and omeprazole.
 It is always advisable for healthcare providers to monitor patients closely when these two drugs are used concomitantly.

-See also Can omeprazole be taken everyday
+See also Levofloxacin and omeprazole

 Pharmacokinetics